Super Taikyu Series

-Super Taikyu (スーパー耐久, Super Endurance), formerly known as the Super N1 Taikyu Series prior to 2005 and N1 Endurance Series prior to 1995, and currently named the Eneos Super Taikyu Series Powered by Hankook for sponsorship reasons, is a Japanese racing series that began in 1991.
-In contrast to the Super GT Series, the Super Taikyu Series is a pro-am racing series for commercially available racing vehicles such as GT3, GT4, and TCR cars, and minimally-modified production vehicles mainly from the Japanese domestic market.
+Super Taikyu (スーパー耐久, Super Endurance), formerly known as the Super N1 Taikyu Series prior to 2005 and N1 Endurance Series prior to 1995, and currently named the Eneos Super Taikyu Series Empowered by Bridgestone for sponsorship reasons, is a Japanese endurance racing series that began in 1991.
+In contrast to the Super GT series, Super Taikyu is a pro-am racing series for commercially available racing vehicles such as GT3, GT4, and TCR cars, and minimally modified production vehicles mainly from the Japanese domestic market.

 Super Taikyu races are held across all of Japan's major motor racing circuits, with formats including a single five-hour race, and a double-header format of two three-hour races.
 The series' largest event is the Fuji Super TEC 24 Hours, which is held annually at Fuji Speedway since its revival in 2018.
 Prior to that, the Tokachi 24 Hours was the series' largest event, held annually from 1994 until 2008.

-Yokohama Rubber was the series' official tyre supplier until the end of 2017.
-In 2018, Pirelli became the series' new tyre supplier as part of a three-year contract.
-In 2021, Hankook Tire became the series' new tyre supplier.
-Their contract is for three years, ending in 2023, with the option to extend the contract through the end of the 2025 season.
 In 2022, Eneos became the new title sponsor of the series.

 Classes

-The series has nine classes of vehicles, ranging from FIA GT3 cars to commercially available cars with effective displacements of under 1,500 cc.
-GT3 cars were introduced with the introduction of the ST-X class in 2011 (named ST-GT3 from 2012 to 2013).
-In 2017, the series introduced the ST-Z class for GT4 cars, and the ST-TCR class for TCR touring cars (initially named ST-R for the first round of the 2017 season).

-The ST-1, ST-2, ST-3, and ST-4 classes have all existed since the first year of the series in 1991, based on the original Group N regulations and with various displacement and drivetrain limits in place.
-A fifth production class was introduced with the addition of ST-5 in 2010.
+The series has five domestic classes of vehicles originally based on the FIA Group N regulations and four international classes, two based on SRO Motorsports Group and one class each from regulations of WSC Group and ADAC.

+The original Group N-based ST-1 to ST-4 classes are the four original classes, with a fifth production class, ST-5, launched in 2010.
+As is the case with the original Group N, displacement and drivetrain layouts distinguish theses classes.

+In 2011, the series began adding cars from SRO Motorsports Group's internationally recognised Group GT3, originally called ST-GT3 but currently labeled as ST-X. In 2017, two other international classes, ST-Z for the SRO GT4 and ST-TCR for touring cars class homologated for the international TCR class.
+In 2021, the ADAC-based ST-Q was added.
+For November 2025, in association with the Automobile Competition Committee for the United States, ST-USA, for General Motors and Ford Motor Company GT cars such as the Chevrolet Corvette GT3 and Ford Mustang Dark Horse R (used in IMSA for a one-make series), will be introduced at Fuji.